Dallinger/Dallinger/docs/source/docker_tutorial.rst

     REPOSITORY   TAG       IMAGE ID   CREATED   SIZE

 The above output shows that there are no images in your system.
-Now let's build a docker image for one of the demo experiments:
+Now let's build a Docker image for one of the demo experiments:

 .. code-block:: shell